bark-community/fairlauncher.fun/README.md

 # BARK | FairLauncher.fun: Monorepo

-Welcome to the official monorepo for FairLauncher.fun, encompassing the website, API, application, and documentation.
+Welcome to the official monorepo for FairLauncher.fun project, encompassing the website, API, application, and documentation.

 ## FairLauncher.fun